 Wilhelminapark Mansion

-Serge Schoemaker Architects is currently working on the renovation and conversion of this special national monument in Utrecht, designed by the Dutch architect Petrus Johannes Houtzagers.
+Serge Schoemaker Architects is currently working on the renovation and conversion of this unique national monument in Utrecht, designed by the Dutch architect Petrus Johannes Houtzagers.
 The mansion, dating from 1898, has a floor area of 450 m2 and is part of Houtzagers’ picturesque block of houses near Wilhelminapark in Utrecht East.

 These monumental houses were built at the end of the nineteenth century to offer the wealthy of that time an alternative to the increasingly busy city center.
 The basements of the new houses provided space for the domestic staff and the kitchen, and the spacious reception and living rooms were located on the first floor above.
 Although all houses in this block show the same traditional style features, each home and layout is unique.